Meet the

 What would you expect to see at a Fringe festival?

 Several stomach punches that'll remind you why we do what we do and why the hell we stick to it.
-It sounds so pretentious, but I truly feel that the Fringe gives life to so many new thoughts, meetings acts, and experiences; it is so beautiful to see how this artistic collective thrives on its unique creative flame and how this global arts celebration create such a strong union.
+It sounds so pretentious, but I truly feel that the Fringe gives life to so many new thoughts, meetings, acts, and experiences; it is so beautiful to see how this artistic collective thrives on its unique creative flame and how this global arts celebration creates such a strong union.

 The world is your stage.
 Where would you want to perform?